Are Ensembles Getting Better all the Time?: What happens for nonconvex losses?

-In the binary case, when $n_\text{Cl} = 2 $, $X_k = {\yhat_k}^{(1)} - {\yhat_k}^{(2)} $ just corresponds to the \emph{margin}, that is, the difference between the score of the correct label and the score of the incorrect one..
+In the binary case, when $n_\text{Cl} = 2 $, $X_k = {\yhat_k}^{(1)} - {\yhat_k}^{(2)} $ just corresponds to the \emph{margin}, that is, the difference between the score of the correct label and the score of the incorrect one.
 In the multiclass case, $X_k$ is a $(n_\text{Cl}-1)$-dimensional \emph{vector of margins} obtained for each possible ‘‘1 versus $c$" classification problems, for $c \in \{2,\ldots,n_\text{Cl}\}$.
 Following the seminal work of \citet{bartlett1998boosting}, margins have been used a lot to study the theory of ensembles (see, \emph{e.g.}, \citealp{biggs2022margins}, and references therein).

 Before we state our theorem, we have to translate to the ensemble framework the regularity conditions of the two theorems of Section \ref{sec:monotonicity-tail-probabilities}.
-We will provide two sets of assumptions that we cover the binary classification case (related Theorem~\ref{th:monotonicity-tail-proba}) and the general multiclass setting (related to Theorem~\ref{th:monotonicity-tail-proba-multivariate}).
+We will provide two sets of assumptions that will allow us to distinguish between ‘‘good" ensembles (that eventually improve) and ‘‘bad" ones (that eventually worsen).
 In the rest of this section, we assume that $\yhat_1,\ldots, \yhat_k \in \mathbb{R}^{n_\text{Cl}}$ are i.i.d. random variables with finite mean $\yinf$.